kyma-project/serverless/docs/user/00-20-configure-serverless.md

 ```

 > [!CAUTION]
-> The `spec.functionBuildExecutorArgs` field is deprecated and will be removed in a future version of Serverless when functions won't require building images.
+> The `spec.functionBuildExecutorArgs` field is deprecated and will be removed in a future version of Serverless where Functions won't require building images.

 ## Configure the Function Build Max Simultaneous Jobs